Mackerel Beach Might Just Be Sydney’s Best Kept Secret

 If it’s seclusion, a slower pace of life and complete serenity you’re after, a trip to Mackerel Beach should make its way firmly to the top of your family ‘to-visit’ list.

-Accessible only by ferry from Palm Beach, this stunning escape is just 43 km from Sydney CBD and situated on the western shores of Pittwater in Ku-ring-gai Chase National Park.
-In short; it’s a tranquil slice of unspoilt paradise.
+Aboard the old wooden ferry ‘Myra’ from Palm Beach, this stunning escape is just 43 km from Sydney CBD and situated on the western shores of Pittwater in Ku-ring-gai Chase National Park.
+In short, it’s a tranquil slice of unspoilt paradise.

 Back To Basics

 Much like Dangar Island on the Hawkesbury River, a trip to Mackerel Beach will require a stripped-back approach, as the area boasts no roads, no cars, patchy internet access, wheelbarrows to carry your belongings in and a local population of just 40 full-time residents.

 Because of the nature of the place, you’ll need to really plan ahead if you’re taking a day trip over.
 The area boasts pretty much zero in the way of public facilities, which means no shops, cafes or public water facilities, hence the need to plan your day in advance and pack everything you might need in order to enjoy the day.